Daquiver1/Frontend-Grading-Assignment/README.md

 - **Homepage:** Introduction to the system and its purpose.
 - **Login Page:** Mock login interface for student authentication.
 - **Dashboard:** Displays an overview of the student’s current grades and alerts for missing grades.
-- **Grade Report:** Shows detailed view of the student's grades filtered by semester or academic year.
+- **Grade Report:** Shows a detailed view of the student's grades filtered by semester or academic year.
 - **Missing Grade Form:** Enables students to report missing grades.
 - **Instructor Contact Page:** Lists instructors' contact information with a simulated email feature.
 - **Help and Support:** Provides FAQs and a mock support contact form.